10-05 Signal Inversion: TI – the Inversion Time

 The signal intensity for a given T1 is strongly dependent on inversion and repetition times.

 If a shorter TR is chosen than the T1 of a particular component of the sample, it can happen that — at a certain TI, which is shorter than T1 — the relative signal intensity of this tissue component will be higher than that of a neighboring component with a shorter T1.
-This complicated and ambiguous contrast behavior is best explained in Figures 10-08 and 10-09.
-The graphs and images show that the gaps between no contrast and high contrast are very small.
-If there are no unpredictable pathological changes present in the sample, contrast can be foretold.
-Problems arise when unknown lesions have to be found.
+This complicated and ambiguous contrast behavior is best understood from the curves and pictures in Figures 10-08 and 10-09.

-To avoid false interpretations of MR images, several pictures at different TI are desirable.
-This, however, prolongs imaging and examination times.
-It is possible to produce several images with different TI values in a single interval using a special IR sequence, but the signal-to-noise ratio of this sequence is reduced because flip angles of <90° are applied for each excitation [⇒ Graumann; ⇒ Young].
+It is possible to produce several images with different TI values in a single interval using a special IR sequence, but the signal-to-noise ratio of this sequence is reduced because flip angles of ≤90° are applied for each excitation [⇒ Graumann 1987, ⇒ Young 1987].

 Usually, IR images are acquired as multislice pictures.
 This means that several parallel slices, rather than one single slice, are imaged at a time.
-This is an elegant way to save time and shorten an examination, and greatly increases the efficiency of IR examinations, which are very time-consuming.
+This is an elegant way to save time and shorten an examination, and greatly increases the efficiency of IR examinations, which are very time consuming.

 The pulse sequence used for multislice IR is the BIR (balanced IR) sequence, which is also known as MDEFT (modified driven-equilibrium Fourier transformation).
-These sequences provide superior T1-weighted contrast to T1- weighted SE sequences.
+These sequences provide superior T1-weighted contrast to T1-weighted SE sequences.